scale-it/algo-builder/docs/testing-teal.md

       const runtime = new Runtime([john, bob]);

-- Set Rounds: Now we will set the rounds according to our requirement.
+- Set Rounds and timestamps: Now we will set the rounds and timestamp for that round according to our requirement.

-      runtime.setRound(20);
+      runtime.setRoundAndTimestamp(20, 100);

 - Create Apps/Assets: At this point our runtime is ready.
 Now we can create apps and/or assets and begin testing our smart contracts (present in your current directory's `asset` folder).
 For creating a stateful application, use `runtime.addApp()` funtion.
 Similarly for creating a new asset we can use `runtime.addAsset()` function.
 - Create and Execute Transactions: we can create transactions to test our smart contracts.
 Use `runtime.executeTx()` funtion to execute transaction (Payment Transaction, Atomic Transfers, Asset Transfer etc...).